lit/lit.dev/packages/lit-dev-content/site/docs/components/shadow-dom.md

 <div class="alert alert-info">

 **Rendering fallback content.** If any child nodes are assigned to a slot, its fallback content doesn't render.
 A default slot with no name accepts any child nodes.
 It won't render fallback content even if the only assigned nodes are text nodes containing whitespace, for example `<example-element> </example-element>`.
+When using a Lit expression as a child of an element with Shadow DOM and a slot with fallback content, make sure to use a non-rendering value when appropriate so that fallback content is rendered.
+See [non-rendering values](/docs/templates/expressions/#non-rendering) for more information.

 </div>